Subaru-PFS/doc/services/account.rst

-Once your request is granted, the account information for pfs.ipmu.jp (https) is emailed, so you must change your password from the initial one delivered by the email.
+Once your request is granted, the account information for pfs.ipmu.jp (https) is emailed, so you must change your password from the initial one delivered by the email within 7 days.
 If you need to reset your password, contact pfs at pfs.ipmu.jp.

 Science team member
 ------